Green Burial: An affordable and environmentally-friendly alternative death care option

 Can a natural burial be affordable?

 Yes, green burial or natural burial is significantly more affordable than a traditional funeral.
-The need for the embalming process, an expensive casket, and a burial vault are all eliminated.
+It eliminates the need for embalming, an expensive casket, and a burial vault.

-The costs for a simple cardboard container to hold the deceased, a simple pine coffin, or a muslin shroud are way less than a steel or copper casket.
+The costs of a simple cardboard container to hold the deceased, a simple pine coffin, or a muslin shroud are much less than those of a steel or copper casket.

 Some natural burial sites offer interment at very affordable prices.
-It is fair to say that it is possible to conduct a simple, natural burial for as little as $500 – $1,500.
+It is fair to say that a simple, natural burial can cost as little as $500 – $1,500.

 How do I choose a green burial site?

-You need to consider certain things if you are seeking a green burial site.
+If you are seeking a green burial site, you should consider several factors.
 Do you want a bespoke natural cemetery?
-Or a specially designated ‘green’ section within a conventional cemetery.
-This is what is known as a ‘hybrid’ green burial cemetery.
+Or a specially designated ‘green’ section within a conventional cemetery?
+This is a ‘hybrid’ green burial cemetery.

-More conventional cemeteries are adding green burial sections to cater to the demand for a natural burial.
+More conventional cemeteries are adding green burial sections to meet demand for natural burial.

-Some of these cemeteries may still have plot fees that are considered more expensive than a conservation natural burial ground, as they still have costs associated with cemetery ground maintenance.
+Some of these cemeteries may still charge plot fees that are considered more expensive than those of a conservation natural burial ground, as they incur costs for cemetery maintenance.

-If you are interested in a ‘wild’ conservation area burial site, then you need to be more selective in which site you choose.
+If you are interested in a ‘wild’ conservation area burial site, you must be more selective about which site you choose.

 Click here for a list of all green burial cemeteries in the U.S.